SakshiRai255/Project-1-What-Is-Trend-2025/Readme.md

 # This Is Dummy Project

-## This Poject using HTML CSS
+## This Poject used HTML CSS

-    This project only for learning not other thing. iNureon gave it to me assignment.
+    This is landing page and this is only for learning not other thing. iNureon gave it to me assignment.
     This is my first project.